riffomonas/RR_R25_2014/research_plan.md

 **Autotutorial 1: The importance of reproducible research and its relevance to studying the human microbiome**

-* Rationale:

-* Incoming:
+***Rationale:*** Very few published microbiome studies can be reproduced based on the level of detail provided in the published paper.
+In some cases, it is not possible to access the raw data and associated metadata.
+Thus, it is critical to start the module by establishing the importance of reproducible research.

+***Incoming:***
-  * Knowledge: At least a general familiarity with scientific method and microbiome research
+* *Knowledge:* At least a general familiarity with scientific method and microbiome research
-  * Conceptually difficult: A lack of reproduciblity indicates bad science or fraud
-  * Misconceptions:
+* *Misconceptions:*
   * Data and methods should be shrouded to protect research group from competitors
-    * Their lab doesn't put out results that are not reproducible

-* Learning goals:
+  * "My lab's papers don't have a reproducibility problem"

+***Conceptually difficult content:*** A lack of reproducibility indicates bad science or fraud.

+***Learning goals:***
-  * Primary: Understand that reproducible research refers to the ability of another researcher to use your methods to reproduce your results
+* *Primary:* Understand that reproducible research refers to the ability of another researcher to use your methods to reproduce your results
+* *Secondary:*
-  * Secondary: Be able to articulate the causes and possible solutions for the lack of reproducibility in microbiome research
+  * Be able to articulate the causes and possible solutions for the lack of reproducibility in microbiome research
-  * Secondary: Appreciate that an inability to reproduce another researcher's results limits the ability to build off of that work
+  * Appreciate that an inability to reproduce another researcher's results limits the ability to build off of that work

-* Learning outcomes:
+***Learning outcomes:***
-  * Articulate the importance of making raw data and detailed methods accessible (Understanding)
+* Articulate the importance of making raw data and detailed methods accessible
-  * Identify various technologies as solutions to practices that limit reproducibility (Comprehension)
+* Identify various technologies as solutions to practices that limit reproducibility

-* Activities (2 hrs):
+***Activities (2 hrs):***
-  * Case study 1: PI publishes a paper and gets inundated by emails asking about the nitty gritty of the methods (10 min)
+* **Case study 1:** Lab publishes a paper and gets inundated by emails asking about the nitty gritty of the methods.
+The trainee that did the study has gone on to a new job.
+This is an example of the common problem in microbiome research (10 min)
-  * Case study 2: Student finds Meadows et al. IPython notebook and wants to do a secondary analysis (10 min)
+* **Case study 2:** Student finds Meadows et al. IPython notebook [ref] and wants to do a secondary analysis.
+This is an example of a good practice in microbioe research (10 min)
-  * Presentation: describe of the recent history highlighting problems in reproducibility across science and in the microbiome literature (20 min).
+* **Presentation:** Describe of the recent history highlighting problems in reproducibility across science and in the microbiome literature (20 min).
-  * Read: Wommack and Ravel editorial from Microbiome (5 min)
+* **Go explore:** Wommack and Ravel editorial from Microbiome [ref] (5 min)
-  * Think-pair-share: what are the areas of microbiome research that are most prone to limit reproduciblity?
+* **Reflection:** What are the areas of microbiome research that are most prone to limit reproduciblity?
 (5 min)
-  * Read and analyze a recent microbiome paper to identify where there are possible limitations to reproducibility (20 min)
+* **Go explore:** Read and analyze a recent microbiome paper to identify where there are possible limitations to reproducibility (20 min)
-  * Presentation: identify areas that are the most prone to limiting reproducibility and provide a technology overview that links technologies to specific hurdles in terms of insuring reproducibility (20 min).
+* **Presentation:** Identify areas that are the most prone to limiting reproducibility and provide a technology overview that links technologies to specific hurdles in terms of insuring reproducibility (20 min).
-  * Go and do: create accounts at GitHub, FigShare, and DataDryad (20 min)
+* **Go explore:** Create accounts at GitHub, FigShare, and DataDryad (20 min)
-  * Extend: go through an audit of your research group's most recent publications and score them for their reproducibility using a checklist (?)
+* **Extend:** Perform an audit of your research group's most recent publications and score them for their reproducibility using a supplied checklist

-* Assessment:
+***Assessments:***
-  * Take in responses to think-pair-share activity
+* Initial responses to the Reflection activity
-  * Matching task linking reproducibility fail to a practice/technology
+* Matching task linking failure to reproduce results to a practice/technology discussed in the Presentations
-  * How many reproducibility fails can they identify in the microbiome paper?
+* How many reproducibility hurdles can they identify in the microbiome paper?
 * Evidence that they created the GitHub, FigShare, and DataDryad accounts
 * Time spent on case studies and presentations
-  * Indication from future publications that practices have changed? ($$$)
+* Indication from future publications that practices have changed